fable-community/fable-pack-example/README.md

 }
 ```

-You can define a `title`, which acts like a display name, when people are looking at your pack details.
+You can also define a `title` (it appears when people are looking at your pack details instead of your pack's id).

 ```json
 {